 We supply a 20 year company guarantee.
 But we also supply - for an additional cost - an insurance-backed guarantee.
 That means that even if we were to go out of business, the work we’ve done on your property will still be covered.

 If the only guarantee a company issues isn’t insurance-backed - and then the company stops trading - that guarantee isn’t worth the paper it’s written on.

 Find out about qualifications, training and membership

 There are many good damp specialists who don’t have formal qualifications.
-However, relevant training or professional membership does indicate that a tradesman takes his profession seriously.
+However, relevant training or professional membership does indicate that a tradesperson takes his profession seriously.

 When it comes to diagnosing and treating damp, the Property Care Association (PCA) is the leading training provider in the UK.
-Ask each tradesman you’re considering whether they’ve completed this training course.
+Ask each tradesperson you’re considering whether they’ve completed this training course.

 If they are a member of the PCA, they will also have to meet certain professional criteria - including the ability to add insurance-backed guarantees, being licensed under the government’s TrustMark scheme, and being part of a deposit protection scheme for damp proofing, timber preservation, structural waterproofing and structural repair works.

 This City & Guilds qualification in Insulation and Building Treatments also covers the fundamentals of damp proofing.